compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/index.md

 The _introduction to Bioinformatics_ is a series of lectures aimed at students w/ a medium to advanced undergrate level in Life Sciences.
-Participants are expected to be knowledgeable in the basic concepts of molecular biology and genetics, but also to have some basic understanding in statistics and concepts of programming, if not practical experience (_i.e._ have attended introductory courses).
-Experience with common platforms used for shared code/document management (e.g. Gitlab/Github...) is helpful but not required.
+Participants are expected to be *knowledgeable in the basic concepts of molecular biology and genetics*, but also to have some *basic understanding in statistics and concepts of programming*, if not practical experience (_i.e._ have attended introductory courses, done some data analyses in R or Python etc.).
+Experience with common platforms used for shared code/document management (e.g. Gitlab/Github...) is helpful but not strictly required.

 ### Schedule & Notes